naveenbighan/Body-mass-index-BMI-calculator/README.md

 # Body Mass Index (BMI) Calculator

-A simple and interactive web application built using Python and Flask to calculate Body Mass Index (BMI) and provide health insights based on the calculated BMI value
+A simple and interactive web application built using Python and Flask to calculate Body Mass Index (BMI) and provide health insights based on the calculated BMI value.

 # Features
 User-Friendly Interface